Get

 cat looking man's chin

 In all honesty, we don’t know how cats feel.
 We can’t ask them if they’re in love, and no scientific test can measure what a cat is feeling.
 Also, the definition of love is hard to agree upon!
-We do know that cats experience attraction to each other.
-However, cats don’t mate for life and likely don’t experience what humans would express as love towards those they have babies with.
-If they did, you’d imagine they’d stay together.
+We do know that cats experience affection and may form bonds with other felines and their humans.
+However, cats don’t mate for life and likely don’t experience what humans would express as love.
+For them, mating is an instinctual behavior governed by hormones.

 Of course, most cat owners would say their cats are fond of them.
 Some cats like some people more than others, so there must be a reason for their preference.
 Furthermore, cats also have preferences toward other cats.
 It’s not uncommon for them to dislike some cats but like others.